waves-enterprise/js-contract-sdk/docs/core.md

 }
 ```

-By default name of contract method is action used, for describe specific name of action provide param `name` to decorator
+By default action is used as the name of contract method.
+To set a different action name, assign it to the ```name``` parameter of the decorator.

 ```ts
 @Contract